hannibal002/SkyHanni/FEATURES.md

 # SkyHanni - List of all Features

+> Use '/skyhanni or /sh to open the SkyHanni config in game

 ## Commands
-- /skyhanni or /sh (opening the SkyHanni config in game)
 - /wiki (using hypixel-skyblock.fandom.com instead of Hypixel wiki)
 - /shmarkplayer <player> (marking a player with yellow color)